Redledbetter08/LR-Titanic-Survival-Rates/Titanic.md

     ## 6                                    Moran, Mr. James

 Create pairs plot of numerical variables and color depending on whether or not the person survived.
+Red indicates a survivor.

 ``` r
 pairs_color <- function(cls,clr){